PrismaticDevs/helpful-human/README.md

 ## Usage

-Browse th app to view color swatches.
+Browse the app to view color swatches.
 There are 100 color swatches so the swatches are paginated to display 20 at a time.
 The swatches are grouped by into reds, yellows, greens, blues, and purples.
 Use the button to generate a random color swatch.

 ## Goals